Families and Kids

 Spring and fall are the perfect season for hitting the trails with young hikers.

-The mild temperatures of winter and spring make for excellent seasons to bring your kids for a family friendly hike in Tempe or nearby Phoenix.
-There are so many hiking trails in the Tempe and Phoenix Metro area that are suitable for all ages, that we’ve written this trail guide to help you find options that we think are a great fit for toddlers to teens.
+The mild temperatures of winter and spring make for excellent seasons to bring your kids for a family friendly hike in Tempe or the surrounding Sonoran Desert.
+There are so many hiking trails in the Tempe and Phoenix Metro area that are suitable for all ages, that we’ve written this trail guide to help you navigate options that we think are a great fit for toddlers to teens.

 “A” Mountain